jquery/learn.jquery.com/page/events/introduction-to-custom-events.md

   Finally, it will store the search term so the application knows not to re-fetch the term.

-- `getTrends` &mdash; Queries Twitter for the top 10 trending terms, then iterates over them and triggers the `getResults` event for each of them, thereby adding a results container for each term.
+- `getTrends` — Queries Twitter for the top 10 trending terms, then iterates over them and triggers the `getResults` event for each of them, thereby adding a results container for each term.

-Here&rsquo;s how the Twitter container bindings look:
+Here's how the Twitter container bindings look:

 ```
 $( "#twitter" ).on( "getResults", function( e, term ) {